Andreyf20/dot-files/nvim/README.md

 - Go
 - C#
 - Swift (MacOS only maybe?)
-- Godot

 ### LS

 - npm i -g typescript typescript-language-server
 - npm i -g vscode-langservers-extracted
 - swift sourcekit-lsp should be installed with xcode
-- Godot lsp should be installed automatically with Godot

 ### Treesitter